gbattra/CS5330/P1/README.md

 ### ImgDisplay

 Usage: `$ ./ImgDisplay <image_filepath>`
-- i.e. `$./ImgDisplay images/cat.jpeg` - This will display a picture of a cat.
+- i.e. `$./ImgDisplay images/examples/cat.jpeg` - This will display a picture of a cat.

 Press `q` to exit the program.

+### VidDisplay

+Usage: `$ ./VidDisplay`

+This will open up a video stream, pausing at each frame and allowing the user to execute commands on that frame via keystrokes.
+Below are the available keystrokes:
+- `s` - Saves the frame to an image file in `images/saved`
+- `g` - Converts the image to grayscale.
+The user may press `s` to save this grayscale image.